-Incidental repairs are those repairs necessary for the effective performance or preservation of weatherization materials and are not Health and Safety measures and accordingly would not be charged as such.
+Incidental Repair Measures (IRM)s are those repair measures necessary for the effective performance or preservation of weatherization materials and are not Health and Safety measures and accordingly would not be charged as such.

 Minor wall, attic, or roof repairs to preserve installed insulation shall be deemed an IRM, and not H&S. Minor repairs are those that can be corrected following IRM rules when the cost is associated with the ECM.